jameswragg/element-snapshot/README.md

 # element-snapshot

-A tool for helping create an Interface Inventory but screen-shotting elements from a list of URLs.
+A tool for helping create an Interface Inventory across sites by screen-shotting elements from a list of URLs.

 ## Usage